 We installed one of our three off peak heaters and will be installing the second one this weekend.
 With them running we’re crossing our fingers that they will give the heaters in the basement a break and thus, a break to our electric bill as well.

 The plumbing has been entirely done for nearly two weeks now but, guess what?
 I can’t turn the water on to check for leaks until the weather improves.
 We could crank all of the heaters up but it seems silly to spend the money on the electric bill: its been this many months, we might has well save the money and wait a little longer.
-My six month time line is long ago shot out the window and it’s looking like it will be a year from when we started demo so: double the time line I had hoped for which, I suppose when you think about it, isn’t bad for two people working on nights and weekends.
-Remember, we hired almost nothing out.
-When people ask how its going sometimes I get the impression that they really don’t realize just how much of the work we are doing on our own, but that’s okay, I am far beyond being excited about the amount of work we tackled.
-Sometimes it feels like if I told anyone the scope of everything we did ourselves that they wouldn’t be impressed – they would just think we were nuts.
-And we are a little, of course, we had to be.
+My six month time line is long ago shot out the window and it’s looking like it will be a year from when we started demo so: double the time line I had hoped for which, I suppose when you think about it, isn’t bad for one person working on nights and (with help) on the weekends.
+Remember, I hired almost nothing out.
+When people ask how its going sometimes I get the impression that they really don’t realize just how much of the work I am doing on my own, but that’s okay, I am far beyond being excited about the amount of work I tackled.
+Sometimes it feels like if I told anyone the scope of everything I did myself that they wouldn’t be impressed – they would just think I was nuts.
+And, of course, I am nuts.

-Not to mention we still have our kitchen appliances and washer and dryer to buy.
+Not to mention I still have our kitchen appliances and washer and dryer to buy.
 Sighs.
-I will be hitting the salvage depots very hard for all of the above and we just got a tip about a place for new appliances that have a defect (say a scratch or something) not far from here that gives outstanding deals.
+I will be hitting the salvage depots very hard for all of the above and I just got a tip about a place for new appliances that have a defect (say a scratch or something) not far from here that gives outstanding deals.
 As far as the budget goes my own concerns are always the unknowns.
-I have accounted for sheet rock but not tape and mud, I have accounted for bead board but not primer and paint, I have not, at all, account for the cost of trim throughout, I have not, in any way, budgeted for any of the floors throughout either, there is gorgeous wood already in about 1,000 square feet but to sand it down and refinish it costs money I have not accounted for.
-The basement needs some kind of flooring, I can’t just leave that concrete and our entryway/dining room and Dakota’s bedroom are just plywood sub floor right now but, all in all, we still have money to spend before we run out and I feel good that we’ll get the house done but, worst case scenario, our construction loan will not stretch far enough to pay for the deck outside and that’s okay with me, we can do that out of pocket if we have to.
+I have accounted for sheet rock but not tape and mud, I have accounted for bead board but not primer and paint, I have not, at all, accounted for the cost of trim throughout, I have not, in any way, budgeted for any of the floors throughout either, there is gorgeous wood already in about 1,000 square feet but to sand it down and refinish it costs money I have not accounted for.
+The basement needs some kind of flooring, I can’t just leave that concrete and our entryway/dining room and guest bedroom are just plywood sub floor right now but, all in all, I still have money to spend before I run out and I feel good that we’ll get the house done but, worst case scenario, our construction loan will not stretch far enough to pay for the deck outside and that’s okay with me, I can do that out of pocket if I have to.

-So, things are okay, we’re almost there and we’ve come a VERY long way and, just to illustrate (and make myself feel better) I’m going to list just how much we have done.
+So, things are okay, I’m almost there and I’ve come a VERY long way and, just to illustrate (and make myself feel better) I’m going to list just how much I have done.